Putting your life insurance in trust

 Who can be a beneficiary?

 Anyone can be named as one of the beneficiaries of your trust.
-One of the myths surrounding life insurance in trust is that only relatives can be selected as beneficiaries – in reality, there are no limitations on who you choose to receive the payout.
+It is a myth that only relatives can be selected as beneficiaries of life insurance in trust – in reality, there are no rules on who you can choose to get the payout.